ysndr/MSc-Thesis/chapter/background.md

 Such static formats are used due to some significant advantages compared to other formats.
 Most strikingly, the textual representation allows inspection of a configuration without the need of a separate tool but a text editor and be version controlled using VCS software like Git.
-This is well understood as being preferable over databases or other binary formats.^[This is especially exemplified by Linux configurations (files in `/etc`) and MacOS where *some* `*.plist` files are XML or JSON-like].
+For software configuration this is well understood as being preferable over databases or other binary formats.
+Linux service configurations (files in `/etc`) and MacOS `*.plist` files which can be serialized as XML or a JSON-like format, especially exemplify that claim.

+Yet, despite these formats being simple to parse and widely supported [@json], their static nature rules out any dynamic content such as generated fields, functions and the possibility to factorize and reuse.
+Moreover, content validation has to be developed separately, which led to the design of complementary schema specification languages like json-schema [@json-schema] or XSD [@xsd].

+These qualities require an evaluated language.
+In fact, some applications make heavy use of config files written in the native programming language which gives them access to language features and existing analysis tools.
+Examples include JavaScript frameworks such as webpack [@webpack] or Vue [@vue] and python package management using `setuptools`[@setuptools].

+Despite this, not all languages serve as a configuration language, e.g. compiled languages and some domains require language agnostic formats.
+For particularly complex products, both language independence and advanced features are desirable.
+Alternatively to generating configurations using high level languages, this demand is addressed by more domain specific languages.
+Dhall [@dhall], Cue [@cue] or jsonnet [@jsonnet] are such intermediate languages, that offer varying support for string interpolation, (strict) typing, functions and validation.

 ## Infrastructure as Code